Roger De Courcey: Biography

 De Courcey has performed on the West End stage, in productions of musicals Sweet Charity, Two Cities and Company.
-He has appeared at the London Palladium many times including the 1976 Royal Variety Performance in the presence of Queen Elizabeth The Queen Mother.
+He has appeared at the London Palladium many times including the 1976 Royal Variety Performance.

 In 1978 he released 'Nookie's Song', on the Pye Records Label.

 A freemason, he is a member of Chelsea Lodge No. 3098, the membership of which is made up of entertainers.
 De Courcey is also a member and former "King Rat" of the Grand Order of Water Rats which is the oldest theatrical fraternity in the world.
-De Courcey is also an agent, and represents musician Rick Wakeman and broadcaster David "Kid" Jensen.
+De Courcey is also an agent, and represented musician Rick Wakeman.

-In 2008, De Courcey and Nookie made a cameo appearance in Episode 7, Series 1, of Ashes to Ashes on BBC One.
+His son is the actor Jamie de Courcey.

-De Courcey is also a fan of Crystal Palace Football Club.
+De Courcey is a fan of Crystal Palace Football Club.